ABB: Robotics and discrete automation

-Process Automation
+Process automation

 The Process Automation business area provides a range of services for process and hybrid industries, including its industry-specific integrated automation, electrification and digital services, control technologies, software and advanced services, as well as measurement & analytics, marine and turbocharging offerings.

+Former divisions

 Power Grids

 The Power Grids business area offered components for the transmission and distribution of electricity, and incorporated ABB's manufacturing network for transformers, switchgear, circuit breakers, and associated high voltage equipment such as digital protective relays.
 It also offered maintenance services.

 A key part of Power Grids' offering were turnkey systems and service for power transmission and distribution grids and for power plants; this included electrical substations and substation automation systems, flexible AC transmission systems (FACTS), high-voltage direct current (HVDC) systems, and network management systems.
 The division was subdivided into the four business units High Voltage Products, Transformers, Grid Automation and Grid Integration.

 In 2010, ABB's North American headquarters in Cary, North Carolina, announced a new partnership with Sensus of Raleigh, North Carolina, to develop technologies to work together on smart grids.

-In 2014, ABB formed with Hitachi a joint venture for HVDC system solutions in Japan.
+During 2014, ABB formed a joint venture with Hitachi to provide HVDC system solutions in Japan.

-In December 2018, ABB and Hitachi announced that the latter would take over ABB's entire Power Grids division for about $6.4 billion.
+In December 2018, ABB and Hitachi announced that the latter would take over ABB's entire Power Grids division in exchange for roughly $6.4 billion.
 Hitachi officially acquired 80.1% of the business in July 2020.
 Initially known as Hitachi ABB Power Grids, the new Hitachi subsidiary was rebranded as Hitachi Energy in October 2021.
 The transaction was one of Hitachi's biggest-ever deals, as it shifted focus to a higher-growth market for electricity networks.

-Transportation

-Rail transport
+Hitachi acquired the remainder of the company from ABB in 2022.

+In July 2021, ABB confirmed the sale of its mechanical power transmission business, Dodge, to American company RBC Bearings Incorporated for $2.9bn.